capinix/docker-ubuntu/add/prv/README.md

 # prv
-place here public keys that are allowed ssh access.
-Just like a regular authorized_keys file only authorized_keys recognized here
+Place here public keys that are allowed ssh access.

+The only file recognized here is

+authorized_keys